ajozz13/IBCPost/README.md

 or
 use the run scripts that are in the distribution sample.
 Note: If you need the set the HTTP proxy, you may modify the run scripts or set the proxy parameters in post.java source file.

+There is also an optional CURL script post sample script in the scripts directory.

 To Compile
 ----------